fonkengChris/MedicationInventoryReact_TS/README-DEPLOYMENT.md

 - Never commit `.env.local` or `.env.production` files
 - Use Vercel's environment variable system for production secrets
-- Ensure your Firebase configuration is properly secured
 - Use HTTPS for all API calls in production

 ## Performance